 It has long been used as a disinfectant and an antiseptic to care for skin.
 The years following World War II is when its use for therapeutic purposes really took off.
 Thanks to its therapeutic properties, it is effective in treating many cutaneous infections.

-What are the therapeutic benefits of this plant?
+What are the therapeutic benefits of tea tree?
 What are the benefits for health?
 How can these medicinal properties be maximized?
 Are there any contraindications?
 Let’s have a look around…

 Tea tree, a short story

 There are a number of different tea tree varieties.
 Over 150 tree and shrub species are classified as tea trees.
 Cajeput (Melaleuca cajeputii) and Niaouli (Melaleuca quincuenervia) are two examples.

 It’s often thought to be the actual “tea” plant, from which tea leaves (think English expertise on the topic) are harvested, but it’s not.
 It’s actually much closer genetically to common myrtle.
 What is special about this plant is the care it requires.

 Indeed, ensuring that it stays cool with lots of moisture, especially during the night, is essential.
 Place it in a luminous room, but without any contact with the rays of the sun.
 This will ensure it stays in full vegetative activity.